 Lenders use an Automated Underwriting System to determine if you are loan worthy.
 An AUS is a program used to analyze indicators such as debt ratios.

 An AUS can be used to give a borrower a pre-approval.
 As the process progresses, more evidence will have to be presented by you to validate the AUS results.

-Today, buying a house mostly requires that you use a mortgage which comes with interest and you can only access one if you are found to be qualified.
+Today, Buying a New Home mostly requires that you use a mortgage which comes with interest and you can only access one if you are found to be qualified.

 The truth, however, is that you can buy your own house without a mortgage.
 All you have to do is to consider other possibilities as follows –

 If you have more than one source of income, you can simply decide to live on only one source while you save the rest for some years.